JohanLi/accounting/web/notes/observations.md

 It seems similar to the case with physical receipts, where people digitize them as soon as possible, but still need to store the physical receipt in a folder due to antiquated laws.

+## Victim of cargo culting

+My close friend who recommended I get into software consulting uses a "brutet räkenskapsår".
+They surmised that accounting firms will be less busy when handling their annual reports.
+I chose to copy them.

+Having the fiscal year start in July complicates the business logic somewhat, and adds mental overhead.

+It is possible to switch so the fiscal year overlaps with the calendar year, but I have yet to figure out the implications.

+## Arbitrary business logic

+In a Kevlin Henney talk (probably about unit testing), he mentioned how business logic can feel highly arbitrary.

+I got a taste of this when realizing how corporate tax is calculated, particularly the way it's supposed to be rounded.